 Sikkim food is influenced by neighboring countries Nepal, Tibet, and Bhutan.
 Rice is their food staple and they are meat lovers.

 Their main dishes are Sinki Soup, Sael Roti, Momos, Gundruk Soup, Paneer Cheese, Thukpa, Tibetan Bread, Yak Cheese, Chaang, and Chhurpi-Ningro Curry.

 The most popular dish of Sikkim is Momos which is a dumpling stuffed with vegetables in the case of veg momos while fish, chicken, and mutton for non-veg momos.

 Tamil people are very hospitable and love feeding others, there are a lot of Tamil Brahmins, so their food is mainly vegetarian. but they have non-vegetarian dishes as well.

-Telugu cuisine are tangy, hot and spicy in taste, here millet based bread is the staple food, while rice is also predominant.
+Telugu cuisine is tangy, hot, and spicy in taste, here millet-based bread is the staple food, while rice is also predominant.

-The main food of Telangana are Sarva Pindi, Malidalu, Sakinalu, Garijalu, Pachi Pulusu, Golichina Mamsam, Hyderabadi Biryani, Chegodilu, Polelu and Qubani ka Meetha.
+The main food of Telangana is Sarva Pindi, Malidalu, Sakinalu, Garijalu, Pachi Pulusu, Golichina Mamsam, Hyderabadi Biryani, Chegodilu, Polelu and Qubani ka Meetha.

 The most famous is Chicken Biryani which is a rich combination of aromatic herbs and spices to give it a succulent taste.

 Tripuris are mostly nonvegetarians and you will find varieties of meat used here.
-Main food includes rice, fish, chicken, mutton, and pork.
+The main food includes rice, fish, chicken, mutton, and pork.